broxus/octusbridge-solana-docs/programs/token_proxy.md

 ##### WithdrawSol or WithdrawEver

+1. If it is the new token, the `Token Initialization` procedure by `Token proxy` program occurs.
-1. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limits from settings.
+2. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limits from settings.
-2. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.
+3. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.
-3. `Token proxy` fetches vault account.
+4. `Token proxy` fetches vault account.
-4. If amount is lower, `Token proxy` program checks that `Vault` account contains more than `Withdrawal` amount.
+5. If amount is lower, `Token proxy` program checks that `Vault` account contains more than `Withdrawal` amount.
-5. If amount is bigger, `Token proxy` program sets withdrawal status to `Pending`.
+6. If amount is bigger, `Token proxy` program sets withdrawal status to `Pending`.
-6. If amount is lower, `Token proxy` program uses `SPL token` program address from settings and calls transfer tokens on `SPL token` program
+7. If amount is lower, `Token proxy` program uses `SPL token` program address from settings and calls transfer tokens on `SPL token` program
-7. `Token proxy` program changes withdrawal amount in current period.
+8. `Token proxy` program changes withdrawal amount in current period.
-8. `Token proxy` sets withdrawal status to `Processed`.
+9. `Token proxy` sets withdrawal status to `Processed`.

 ##### Approve over limit withdrawals algorithm